anthonyharrison/sbomdiff/README.md

 The following design decisions have been made in processing the SBOM files:

-1. The comparision only considers package names, package versions and licenses.
+1. The comparison only considers package names, package versions and licenses.
 Other differences are not detected.

 2. It is assumed that the SBOM is valid and contains syntactically valid data.
 Invalid files will be silently ignored.

-4. In SPDX format, the tool assumes that the name of a package preceeds the version and license of the package.
+4. In SPDX format, the tool assumes that the name of a package is followed by the version and license of the package.

 5. If there are multiple instances of a package included in the SBOM, only the first instance will be processed.